0xPB/SARII-TutoredProjectCobotUR3/README.md

 - **Connection Status**: Shows the current connection state of the robot.
 - **Additional Controls**: Access the home position, switch GUI themes, and open the documentation file.

-## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## 👥 Authors

 - **Paul Bruno** and **Alexis Pele**
   Alternants Siemens - Licence Pro SARII, IUT de Bordeaux
   Promotion 2022-2023

+## 📜 License

+This project is licensed under the GPLv3 License.
+See the `LICENSE` file for more information.